 Prescribing controlled substances via telehealth

-During the COVID-19 public health emergency, authorized providers can prescribe controlled substances via telehealth, without the need for an in-person medical evaluation.
+During the COVID-19 public health emergency (PHE), authorized providers can prescribe controlled substances via telehealth, without the need for an in-person medical evaluation.
+The Administration’s plan is to end the COVID-19 public health emergency on May 11, 2023.

 The Drug Enforcement Administration (DEA) has made 2 changes related to prescribing controlled substances while the COVID-19 public health emergency remains in effect.